Andy Recovers From Quadruple Bypass

 It was swimming with the Swedish Fish that first tipped Andy off that something was wrong with his heart.
 “I began to experience sensitivity and slight pain in my chest when in the pool,” he said.
 Later, during a short treadmill run, Andy became lightheaded and passed out.
 What he initially thought was a dizzy spell turned out to be cardiac arrest.
 “I’m very grateful that I was with friends who knew what to do and that there were trained people nearby, including a medical student,” said Andy.
 “Thankfully, they had a defibrillator and my heart was quickly restarted.”

 Andy woke up in Swedish Hospital’s Emergency Department, where an angiogram discovered blockages in three arteries at 80-90% and one at 70%—four in total.
-Dr. Frederman Concepcion, a board-certified cardiologist with Swedish Medical Group, recognized the severity of Andy’s case and consulted with a heart surgeon to discover the best treatment option for him.
+Dr. Frederman Concepcion, a board-certified cardiologist with Endeavor Health Medical Group, recognized the severity of Andy’s case and consulted with a heart surgeon to discover the best treatment option for him.

 Andy's physicians recommended a quadruple bypass.
 While the prospect of surgery was intimidating, Andy was confident in their expertise.
 “They were very professional in their efficiency and preparation,” said Andy.
 His surgery was completed without complications.